All Episodes

 Good.

-Hey, I've been listening to you for quite a while, and and every day you go through your list, like you say, of the radicals, and um I always try to think of something that may have been missed, and one of the one was from twenty sixteen, how the Democratic National Committee, in part with the Hillary Clinton Foundation, all cheated Bernie Sanders out of the primaries um in Iowa.
+And one of the ones was from 2016, how the Democratic National Committee, in part with the Hillary Clinton Foundation, all cheated Bernie Sanders out of the primary in Iowa.

-It's like so I just wanted to say I added that to your list.
+It's like, so I just wanted to say I added that to your list.

 Correct.

-I'm I'm from Western PA.
+Butler, I'm from Western PA.

 I'm not too far from Butler.